adhiraj0905/backend-3rd/README.md

 A small full-stack project that tracks IP address information using the IPStack API.

+The purpose of this project is to build a foundation.

 This project demonstrates how a frontend communicates with a backend server, and how the backend forwards requests to a public API(using axios) and returns the response back to the frontend.

 ---